giannilmbd/dynare/README.md

 MATLAB or Octave, if you want Dynare to be able to find the preprocessor and the MEX files.

+Optionally, you can set the `DYNARE_PROFILE_SUITE` environment variable to `true` to enable profiling during test runs.
+This will generate a profiling summary of the top 20 functions by total execution time, which can be useful for performance analysis and optimization.

 The `-Dsuitesparse_src_path=…` option can be used to pass the path to the unpacked SuiteSparse source tree, so that the ParU MEX file can be compiled.